Visruat/VSD-HDP/README.md

 ![image](https://user-images.githubusercontent.com/125136551/233779653-3d2e6d8d-057c-43c0-b223-ee471122931c.png)

-NMOS and PMOS dc characteristics were merged and the voltage transfer characteristics from CMOS inverter was plotted.
-The above diagram denotes the various behavior exhibited by the NMOS and PMOS clubbed together at different regions Vin and Vout conditions.
+NMOS and PMOS dc characteristics were merged and the voltage transfer characteristics for CMOS inverter was plotted.
+The above diagram denotes the behavior exhibited by the NMOS and PMOS clubbed together at different Vin and Vout conditions in the range of 0 to 2 V.